 Tropical India

 Tropical Indian cannabis landraces.
 Tropical India is the likely centre of origin for classic Sativa-type domesticates (i.e., landraces).
-The main purpose for which these narrow-leafleted cannabis landraces were domesticated is the production of seedless or lightly seeded high-THC female inflorescencesin other words, “bud” or ganja.
-The so-called “sinsemilla technique” of rogueing out males is first described in a fifteenth-century alchemical text from southern India.
+The main purpose for which these narrow-leafleted cannabis landraces were domesticated is the production of cured seedless or lightly seeded high-THC female inflorescencesin other words, ‘bud’ or ganja.
+The so-called sinsemilla technique of rogueing out males is first described in a fifteenth-century alchemical text from southern India.

-Among the most renowned Indian centres of commercial ganja cultivation was the Ganja Mahal of East Bengal, now Bangladesh.
-Since prohibition, its reputation for cannabis has been eclipsed within India by regions such as Idukki (Kerala, South India), Orissa, and Imphal (Manipur, Northeast India).
+In India, among the most renowned historic centres of commercial ganja cultivation was the Ganja Mahal, now within Bangladesh.
+Since prohibition, its reputation for fine cannabis has been eclipsed by regions such as Idukki (Kerala, South India), Orissa, and Imphal (Manipur, Northeast India).

-Today, the Internet is rapidly accelerating the spread of modern hybrid cannabis seed to South Asia, where it’s utilized both by hobbyists and organized crime.
-Throughout India, traditional ganja domesticates (i.e., Cannabis landraces) face imminent extinction through hybridization.
+The Internet is now rapidly accelerating the spread of modern hybrid cannabis seed to South Asia, where it’s utilized both by hobbyists and organized crime.
+Throughout India, ganja landraces face imminent extinction through hybridization with introduced Dutch and North American hybrids.

 Showing all 5 results